Q– What is the program?

 A– 45 Days.
 Use the calendar on the top right to pick a date.

-A– Not every museum participates in programs such as ours.
+A– Not every museum/center participates in programs such as ours.
 Others are prohibitively expensive.

 Q– Once I reserve a pass, what do I do next?

-A– During the reservation process, you should have printed out the page with the heading “Your Reservation Reservation [sic] is complete.”
+A– During the reservation process, you should have printed out the page with the heading “Your Reservation Reservation Is Complete.”
 You will also need the Library card you used to make the reservation.
 Take them both to the Reference Desk and the librarian will give you your pass.